How to Prime a Pool Pump | Tips and Tricks

 2. Take off the pump lid to the pool pump strainer housing.

-3. Using a garden hose, start filling the system through the strainer and let it run for a few minutes.
+3. Fill the system through the strainer using a garden hose and let it run for a few minutes.
 This will start to fill the system through to the skimmers, assuming your skimmer valve is open.
-If you can, push the end of the hose into the opening where water comes into the strainer from the skimmer.
+If you can, push the end of the hose into the opening, where water comes into the strainer from the skimmer.
 This would be the higher one of the two openings – the lower one goes to the pump.
-You may see air coming out of the skimmers which is good.
+You may see air coming out of the skimmers, which is good.

 4. Put the pump lid of the strainer back on firmly.

-5. Switch the pump on and run until you can see no air in the system.
+5. Switch the pump on until you can see no air in the system.

 6. Shut off the pump and put the multiport valve to the filter setting before switching the pump back on.